About Domestic Violence

 Felony DV Charges

-All Felony cases will be filed at the Jefferson County Court.
+Felony cases will be filed at either Jefferson County or Adams County Court, depending on jurisdiction (where the crime occurred).
 A Victim/Witness Specialist and/or an Investigator from the District Attorney’s Office will be assigned to your case and will contact you soon to set up a time to meet.
+You may contact VOI with questions at 303-202-2196.

 Misdemeanor DV Charges